Star and crescent: Origins and predecessors

-The depiction of the crescent-and-star or "star inside crescent" as it would later develop in Bosporan Kingdom is difficult to trace to Mesopotamian art.
+The depiction of the "star and crescent" or "star inside crescent" as it would later develop in Bosporan Kingdom is difficult to trace to Mesopotamian art.

 Exceptionally, a combination of the crescent of Sin with the five-pointed star of Ishtar, with the star placed inside the crescent as in the later Hellenistic-era symbol, placed among numerous other symbols, is found in a boundary stone of Nebuchadnezzar I (12th century BC; found in Nippur by John Henry Haynes in 1896).
 An example of such an arrangement is also found in the (highly speculative) reconstruction of a fragmentary stele of Ur-Nammu (Third Dynasty of Ur) discovered in the 1920s.

+A very early depiction of the symbol (crescent moon, stars and sun disc) is found on the Nebra sky disc, dating from c.
+1800 (Nebra, Germany).
+A gold signet ring from Mycenae dating from the 15th century BC also shows the symbol.
+The star and crescent (or 'crescent and pellet') symbol appears 19 times on the Berlin Gold Hat, dating from c.
+1000 BC.

 Classical antiquity

 Greeks and Romans

 Many ancient Greek (classical and hellenistic) and Roman amulets which depict stars and crescent have been found.

 Mithradates VI Eupator of Pontus (r.
 120–63 BC) used an eight rayed star with a crescent moon as his emblem.